InstituteforDiseaseModeling/idmtools/docs/cookbook/builders.rst

 Simulation Builder
 ------------------

-The follow demonstrates how to build a sweep using the standard builder, :py:class:`~idmtools.builders.SimulationBuilder`
+The follow demonstrates how to build a sweep using the standard builder, :py:class:`~idmtools.builders.simulation_builder.SimulationBuilder`

 This example uses the following model.